Dave Cogdill

-David Ellis Cogdill Sr. (December 31, 1950 – July 23, 2017) was a Republican politician who was the California State Senate Republican Leader, a post he held for 10 months from 2008 until he was replaced by State Senator Dennis Hollingsworth early in the morning on February 18, 2009 amidst a contentious mid-year budget debate.
-He served as a State Senator from California's 14th State Senate district for one term from December 2006 to December 2010.
+David Ellis Cogdill Sr. (December 31, 1950 – July 23, 2017) was an American politician who served in the California State Legislature.
+He served in the California State Senate from the 14th district for one term from 2006 to 2010 and in the California State Assembly from 2000 to 2006.
+He was the Republican Minority Leader in the State Senate from 2008 to 2009.

 Career

 Cogdill was first elected to public office in 1975 as a member of the Board of Directors of the Bridgeport Fire Protection District in Mono County.

 In 1979, he moved to Modesto, where he would build his real estate appraisal business.
 He would live there for the remaining 38 years of his life.

 He had served on various boards and commissions in both the public and private sectors, including two terms on the Modesto City Council.

 State Assembly

 Prior to being elected to the Senate, Cogdill represented the 25th District for six years in the California State Assembly.
 During that time, he served as Vice Chair of the Rules Committee.
 Cogdill also sat on the Budget, Agriculture, and the Joint Legislative Audit Committees.
 Additionally, Cogdill acted as the Assembly Minority Floor leader and was responsible for coordinating Republican efforts on the Assembly Floor.